UPPER CHITISTONE

 DAY 2

-Hike long the rolling hills of the alpine tundra and see if you can count all the grazing sheep around you.
+Hike along the rolling hills of the alpine tundra and see if you can count all the grazing sheep around you.
 Following flowers and waterfalls, you discover geodes and fossils scattered about.
-Rounding the corner into the Chitistone Valley you begin the “goat trail”—a narrow path built and maintained by Dall sheep and the occasional hiker traversing the colorful scree slopes that plunge down to the Chitistone River below!
+Rounding the corner into the Chitistone Valley you begin the “goat trail”—a narrow path built and maintained by Dall sheep and the occasional hiker traversing the colorful scree slopes that plunge down to the Chitistone River below.
 Picking your way carefully on the narrow path, you’ll traverse this exposed section with the support of your guide—not for the faint of heart!

 DAY 3

-A large glacier spills into the valley and you can feel the cold breeze from it a mile away.
+A large glacier spills into the valley, and you can feel the cold breeze from it a mile away.
 The terrain opens up as you arrive at Chitistone Pass, and caribou prance around the hills and kettle lakes.

 DAY 4